1. About this service

 We have no statutory obligation to provide MOT reminder services.
 They do, however contribute to improved road safety by identifying – and prompting – the need for vehicle roadworthiness.

-If you have subscribed to MOT reminders but no longer wish to receive these reminders, you should follow the instructions in the text message or clicking the unsubscribe link in the email you’ve been sent.
+If you have subscribed to MOT reminders but no longer wish to receive these reminders, you should follow the instructions in the text message or by clicking the unsubscribe link in the email you’ve been sent.
 If you’ve subscribed to receive information by both text and email, you’ll need to unsubscribe to both separately to stop receiving reminders.
+You can also use the stop MOT reminders service to unsubscribe from text and email reminders.

 All personal data entered for MOT reminders is given by the user on account creation and, if not registered, will not receive the services.